Anchor Point, Alaska

 Anchor Point (Dena'ina: K’kaq’) is an unincorporated community and census-designated place (CDP) in Kenai Peninsula Borough, in the U.S. state of Alaska.
-As of the 2010 census the population was 1,930, up from 1,845 in 2000.
+As of the 2020 census, Anchor Point had a population of 2,105.
 The community is located along the Sterling Highway, part of Alaska State Route 1.
 Anchor Point is the westernmost point in the North American highway system.